-The contemporary cultural context of globalisation and dematerialisation leads to all spaces becoming less physically site specific, and arising from this an imperative to redefine and rediscover the real meaning of place.
-Representation becomes central to this as both the site of design production and increasingly the site of its dissemination and discussion.
-In this way the design of digital environments can be both the means to understanding our real experience of space or a means to explore other mixed or hybrid realities.
+The contemporary cultural context of globalisation and dematerialisation leads to all spaces becoming less physically site-specific and arising from this an imperative to redefine and rediscover the real meaning of place.
+Representation becomes central to this as both the site of design production and increases the site of its dissemination and discussion.
+In this way, the design of digital environments can be both the means to understanding our real experience of space or a means to explore other mixed or hybrid realities.

 You will have access to a wide range of computer and digital imaging facilities to support you in developing your skills in imagining and building digital environments for communication.
 Industry links and live projects will help you place your work within a growing professional context.

 Recent projects in Digital Graphics include mixed reality urban systems, web interfaces, web design and motion graphics.

 - Diploma and transcript from your previous educational institution

 - evidence of your ability in English language (IELTS 6.5 or its equivalent) or certificate from previous educational institution if medium of instruction was English

 - Educational Form: taught

 - Education Variants: fulltime